 I writhed and jerked my face away from Yellowteeth’s hand, my panic sending my heart to my ears.
 “Oh God, are there more?”
 I cried, and his eyes turned to me sharply.
-I felt tears of terror in my own, but I dropped to a whisper.
 I shook harder.
 The creature’s large, paper-thin ears had turned in the direction of my voice.

 Yellowteeth shook his head.

 “There was one more, once,” he added, his drawl sounding suddenly melancholy.
-“Well- I assume there’s more in the mountain, in the caves.
-But me, I only ever seen two.”
-His mouth tilted into a crooked grimace.
+“Maybe there’s more in the mountain, in the caves.
+But me, I only ever seen two.

-“I killed the first’un.
+“I killed the first.
 Heard it up here in this attic, years ago.
 Didn’t understand what it was.
 Got my shotgun and killed it.
-It was as big as me.”
+It were as big as me.”